plgd-dev/doc/content/en/architecture/component-overview.md

 @enduml
 {{< /plantuml >}}

 Device capabilities are represented in the form of resources.
-Configuration if the resource is published (remotely accessible over plgd.cloud) or not is part of the [IoTivity-Lite API](https://github.com/iotivity/iotivity-lite/blob/master/include/oc_cloud.h#L128).
-If the resource is published or not is up to the device vendor, which might want to have some resources accessible only on the proximity network.
-Resources information which are published to the plgd.cloud provides insights into device capabilities.
-Clients are interested not only in the resource href - location on which they can request resource representation, but mainly in the resource type, as this allows them to filter only capabilities they are able to control.
+Configuration in terms of whether the resource is published (remotely accessible over plgd.cloud) or not, is handled by the [IoTivity-Lite API](https://github.com/iotivity/iotivity-lite/blob/master/include/oc_cloud.h#L128).
+Whether the resource is published is up to the device vendor, who might want to have some resources accessible only on the proximity network.
+Resource information which is published to the plgd.cloud provides insights into device capabilities.
+Clients are interested not only in the resource href - location on which they can request resource representation – but mainly in the resource type, as this allows them to filter only capabilities they are able to control.
-As an example, if you have a client application which controls the light, it will search the Resource Directory for all lights the user has at home - filter resources by resource type `oic.r.switch.binary`.
-Other resources like temperature, moisture, etc. are not of any interest, as the application doesn't understand their representation.
+As an example, if you have a client application which controls lighting, it will search the Resource Directory for all lights the user has at home – filtering resources by resource type `oic.r.switch.binary`.
+Other resources, with data like temperature, moisture, etc. are not of any interest, as the application doesn't understand their representation.
 Information which is published doesn't contain resource representation, only resource information as described [here (see 6.1.3.2.2)](https://openconnectivity.org/specs/OCF_Device_To_Cloud_Services_Specification_v2.2.0.pdf#page=21).

 ```json